TangibleInc/populater-module/docs/dev.md

 ## Improve Tangible Populater

-You are here because you want to add some codes to the module, you can understand how each file work here.
+If you are here because you want to add some code to the module, you can understand how each file works here.

-When you want to add something think : "Can my code be use by just one type of generator, multiple or all of them ?"
+When you want to add something think : "Can my code be used by just one type of generator, multiple or all of them ?"
 "Is my function ( or some part of it ) unique for one case or can be a global function ?".

 - **All files :**
     - [generator-functions.php](#generator-functions)